What is due diligence?

 If the buyer does find out information from the due diligence exercise that is negative, for example perhaps the company is stuck in an expensive legal claim, the buyer has a number of options: they can re-negotiate the purchase price; include certain protections in the sale agreement, such as warranties and/or indemnities; or if the issue is particularly concerning to the buyer, they can walk away from the deal.

 This is a brief summary of the points that should be considered whether you are buying or selling a business.
-If you would like to discuss this article in more detail, please contact Krishen Patel.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.